vector-of-bool/bpt/docs/guide/toolchains.rst

 .. highlight:: js
+.. default-role:: tc-option

+.. |--toolchain| replace:: :option:`--toolchain <bpt build --toolchain>`

 Toolchains
 ##########

 One of the core components of |bpt| is that of the *toolchain*.
-A toolchain encompasses the environment used to build and link source code, including, but not limited to:
+A toolchain encompasses the environment used to :term:`compile` and :term:`link <linking>` source code, including, but not limited to:

-#.
-The executable binaries that constitute the language implementation:
+1. The executable binaries that constitute the language implementation:
-   Compilers, linkers, and archive managers.
+   :term:`Compilers <compiler>`, :term:`linkers <linker>`, and archive managers.
-#.
-The configuration of those tools, including most options given to those
-   tools when they are invoked.
+2. The configuration of those tools, including most :term:`command-line arguments` given to those tools when they are invoked.
-#.
-The set of preprocessor macros and language features that are active during
+3. The set of preprocessor macros and language features that are active during compilation.
-   compilation.

 When a build is run, every file in the entire tree (including dependencies)